Carol is the Convenor of the Board as well as the Convenor of the Human Resource & Organisational Development Committee (HRODC).

 Richard is married with a 14 year old girl and an 11 year old boy.

-Richard was appointed a Trustee of The Donaldson Trust on 12 December 2018.
+Richard was appointed a Trustee of The Donaldson Trust on 12 December 2018 and is the Convenor of the Finance & Audit Committee.

 Gill is a Human Resources Professional, who has undertaken various HR leadership roles, with UK businesses.
 As an HR Consultant, Gill undertakes interim assignments, where she specialises in the delivery of HR strategy, change, reward and development.